revatikore21/Sales-Data-Analysis-Project/README.md

-# Sales Data Analysis Project
+# ElectroSales Insights: Sales Analysis of Electronic Products Project
 ## Project Overview

 In this project, I performed a detailed analysis of electronic product sales across various sectors.
 The analysis covered monthly sales trends, with a focus on different cities, products, and categories.
 I examined how sales varied city-wise, product-wise, and category-wise for each month, identifying the highest and lowest sales periods.
 This helped in understanding sales patterns and provided valuable insights into sector-wise performance across different timeframes.